Level: Intermediate (Level 2)Awarding Body: Edexcel

 What do I need to qualify for this course?

 You need to have a grade 2 (E) already in GCSE Maths or to have passed a Level 1 Maths qualification.

 All students require the usual mathematical equipment such as calculators, rulers, compasses etc.

 Who are the teachers?

-Our maths team here at St Charles consists of Head of Maths Sam Amin and maths teachers Balpreet Malhotra and Jessy John, and Lubna Hakim.
-Each of our teachers have maths degrees and many years of teaching experience.
+Our maths team here at St Charles consists of Head of Maths Sam Amin and maths teachers Balpreet Malhotra, Jessy John, and Avinash Bellyappa.
+All our teachers have maths degrees and many years of teaching experience.